Case Closed (TV series): Production

-Yomiuri TV producer Michihiko Suwa had plans with Shogakukan's editorial department regarding the possibility of producing an anime adaptation of Case Closed as early as the 5th or 6th chapter of the manga was released.
+Yomiuri TV producer Michihiko Suwa had plans with Shogakukan's editorial department regarding the possibility of producing an anime adaptation of Gosho Aoyama's Case Closed as early as the 5th or 6th chapter of the manga was released.
 However, at the time, no broadcast slot was available.
 By around February–March 1995, it was decided that an adaptation would air at 7:30 on Monday nights, the slot last held by the anime of Magic Knight Rayearth, which Suwa also worked on as a producer.
 Although there were initial plans to schedule it at 7:00, the currently-airing Crayon Shin-chan on rival broadcaster TV Asahi led to a last-minute adjustment to 7:30.
 It would later be moved to 7:00 from October 20, 2008 to March 16, 2009, then to Saturday nights at 6:00 from April 4, 2009 onward.
 Kenji Kodama was approached to serve as the anime's first director.
+Masatomo Sudo has served as character designer from the beginning.
+In order to recreate Aoyama's art faithfully, Sudo did not want to draw lower lips on the characters' mouths and insisted on using the "color tracing" technique, despite experiencing pushback for it being labor intensive.
+Katsuo Ōno, a composer of live-action mystery dramas, was brought on to create the music.
+Yasuichiro Yamamoto, who had worked as an episode director from the start of the series, became chief director of the anime in 1998.

 With Case Closed, the producers wanted to create an anime with a sense of familiarity to viewers similar to that of Sazae-san by thoroughly developing a recognizable and engaging format.
 As a result, Kodama implemented many unique devices, such as Conan's narration of the opening, post-credit scenes, a "Next Conan's Hint", and the cast's dialogue during the end card.
-Katsuo Ōno, a composer of live-action mystery dramas, was brought on to create the underscore.
+The anime features many original stories not adapted from Aoyama's manga.
+For example, of the 39 episodes aired in 2025, 23 of them were originals created by the anime staff.
+Story editor Yukie Koyake explained that for such stories, the staff can not delve too deeply into the relationships between the characters.
+Around ten screenwriters work on the Case Closed anime at one time.
+One of them is mystery novelist Takahiro Okura, who was recommended to the staff by Aoyama himself in 2016.
+Original creator Gosho Aoyama provided the key animation for Jimmy and Rachel's first kiss during The Scarlet School Trip story arc.